 SPDK provides the bdevperf benchmarking tool that provides minimal capabilities needed to define basic workloads and collects a limited amount of data.
 The FIO benchmarking tool provides a lot of great features to enable users to quickly define workloads, scale the workloads and collect many data points for detailed performance analysis, however, at cost of higher overhead.
-This test compares the performance in IOPS/core of the bdevperf and FIO benchmarking tools.
+This test compares the performance in IOPS/core of bdevperf vs. the FIO benchmarking tool with the SPDK BDEV plugin.